Why teenager Cori Gauff has a realistic shot of winning Wimbledon

 "They just told me, You have another match.
 The tournament's not over.
 Don't focus too much on what happened.
 My goal is to win it," she said.

-If she continues her winning streak then a last-16 meeting with either former French Open champion Simona Halep or two-time Australian Open winner Victoria Azarenka awaits.

-Should Gauff achieve the unthinkable and reach the final then how about a meeting against world No 1 Ashleigh Barty or even 23-time Grand Slam champion Serena Williams?
-The teen is already living out her dreams so not end the tournament in a fairytale?
+Should Gauff achieve the unthinkable and reach the final then how about a match against world No 1 Ashleigh Barty or even 23-time Grand Slam champion Serena Williams?
+She is already living out her dreams so why not end the tournament in a fairytale manner?

 Follow us at Wimbledon